cliffjones/cliffjones.github.io/static/media/writing.821f70bac86b2eb6086f.md

 “We find ourselves in a very strange place.”
 A 22-author collection spanning multiple traditional genres, [*Mirrormaze*](https://whatisdreampunk.com/mirrormaze) takes you on a mind-bending journey through the collective unconscious.

+I have several stories in this one:

+- “Pipe Dream”
+- “Angel in the Cave”
+- “A Bottle of Jinn”
+- “Dorothy in the Land of Poppies”
+- “So Long”

-Available from [+Fractured Mirror Publishing](https://www.fracturedmirrorpublishing.com/product-page/mirrormaze-a-dreampunk-anthology), as well as through [+Amazon](https://www.amazon.com/Mirrormaze-Dreampunk-Cliff-Jones-Jr/dp/1735217131), [+Barnes &amp; Noble](https://www.barnesandnoble.com/w/mirrormaze-cliff-jones/1138422743), [+Walmart](https://www.walmart.com/ip/Mirrormaze-A-Dreampunk-Anthology-Paperback-9781735217130/318621555), and others.
+Available from [+Fractured Mirror Publishing](https://www.fracturedmirrorpublishing.com/product-page/mirrormaze-a-dreampunk-anthology), as well as through [+Amazon](https://www.amazon.com/Mirrormaze-Dreampunk-Cliff-Jones-Jr/dp/1735217131), [+Barnes & Noble](https://www.barnesandnoble.com/w/mirrormaze-cliff-jones/1138422743), [+Walmart](https://www.walmart.com/ip/Mirrormaze-A-Dreampunk-Anthology-Paperback-9781735217130/318621555), and others.
 Rate and review it on [+Goodreads](https://www.goodreads.com/book/show/55505086-mirrormaze)!

 ---